The focus we are using in this series of tutorial is from Tkinter, or known as TK.

 Look at line 1:

-We have to import the module of Tkinter, because although python does ship with this, you have to let python know you want to use this.
+from Tkinter import *We have to import the module of Tkinter, because although python does ship with this, you have to let python know you want to use this.

 We create a Tk() object named root, this is like a base frame.
 And then we can change the background color, by accessing its ['bg'] indexed variable, and assign it to 'light green'.
 If you want, you can change it to 'light pink' as well.